Issues

 - Multi-year partnership over three years

-- Skills sponsorship with a Mirova employee from the ESG Research team, an expert in projects related to water issues
+- Skills sponsorship with a Mirova collaborator from the ESG Research team, an expert in water-related projects